RungeCC/melt/typst_package/README.md

         - `units_per_em`: `integer`
         - `italic_angle`: `float` (degrees)
         - All other metrics (e.g., `ascender`, `descender`, `x-height`) are in `em` units.
     - `typst`: A dictionary containing font information as seen by Typst's engine.
-This mirrors the internal `FontInfo` structure, with flags converted to booleans for convenience.
+This mirrors the Typst's internal `FontInfo` structure, with flags converted to booleans for convenience.
-        - `coverage`: The internal representation of Unicode coverage.
+        - `coverage`: Typst's internal representation of Unicode coverage.
 Use this with the `contains` function to check for character support.

 ### `contains`

 Checks if a given codepoint is present in the font's coverage data.

 - `parsed-data`: `dictionary` — The font information dictionary from `font-info` or `fonts-collection-info`.
-- `codepoint`: `integer` — The Unicode codepoint to check.
+- `codepoint`: `int` — The Unicode codepoint to check.
-- **Returns**: `boolean` indicating whether the codepoint is covered by the font.
+- **Returns**: `bool` indicating whether the codepoint is covered by the font.

 ## Known Limitations